TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/5-modeling-the-class-hierarchy.rst

    ]
    // …

-In your TypoScript template you have to tell Extbase for every concret class in which table the data of the instances are stored and with which type they should be stored.
+In your TypoScript template you have to tell Extbase for every concrete class in which table the data of the instances are stored and with which type they should be stored.

 .. code-block:: typoscript